 Veolia Environnement’s sponsorship of Wildlife Photographer of Year enables the Museum to continue to grow as an international leader in the visual representation of the natural world, stimulate engagement with its diversity and beauty and engender a sense of awe, wonderment and respect for nature.
 In the first year of sponsorship, the exhibition moved to a larger gallery, allowing for a subsequent additional category of winning entries and much larger format images that enhance the beauty and drama of the photography.
 From 2011, Veolia Environnement’s sponsorship will extend to the 10–20 venues on the UK tour of the exhibition.

 Veolia Environnement has benefited hugely from the sponsorship of Wildlife Photographer of Year, its first and only major sponsorship in the UK.
 In addition to raising the profile of its brand to a UK audience, staff engagement has been, and will continue to be, a focus.
-Veolia Environnement has held family days in the exhibition, hosted its twentieth UK anniversary gala dinner in the iconic Central Hall and created its own staff wildlife photography competition with an award ceremony in the Museum.
+Veolia Environnement has held family days in the exhibition, hosted its twentieth UK anniversary gala dinner in the iconic Hintze Hall (formerly the Central Hall) and created its own staff wildlife photography competition with an award ceremony in the Museum.

 Currently in its 47th year, Wildlife Photographer of Year is the world’s most prestigious wildlife photography competition and exhibition.
 Under the sponsorship of Veolia Environnement since 2009, the competition now attracts more than 30,000 entries a year and the exhibition at the Natural History Museum, London has so far welcomed 231,155 visitors since the start of the sponsorship.